ShubhamKar5055/demo/README.md

 # demo
 This is a demo repository.
+It is created for practicing Git commands and understanding their workflow.